 Psychiatry Residency

 We offer a dynamic program grounded in clinical experience and didactics that will prepare our graduates to demonstrate the knowledge, clinical skills and empathy to become an effective psychiatrist.
-Please enjoy a short virtual tour of our facilities:
+Please enjoy this short introduction to the program:

 The goal at Garnet Health Medical Center is to foster development of the knowledge, clinical and professional skills, compassionate behavior, and caring attitudes among its residents that are requisite to becoming an effective psychiatrist.
 Our psychiatry residency program is designed to fulfill each of the standards for residency training in general psychiatry as approved by the American Osteopathic Association (AOA), American College of Osteopathic Neurologists and Psychiatrists (ACONP) and the American College of Graduate Medical Education (ACGME).